thebaysix/oedipus/strategy/oedipus_roadmap.md

 ## Strategic Positioning
 **What Oedipus IS**:
-- Observability layer for AI model/agent outputs (like DataDog for infrastructure)
+- Observability layer for AI model/agent completions (like DataDog for infrastructure)
 - Analytics and visualization platform for AI system behavior
 - Standardized schema and API for AI evaluation data
 - Developer productivity tools for AI iteration cycles